uxdxdev/uxdxdev.github.io/content/blog/ac-visitor-center-post-mortem/index.md

 ### Keeping the secret code secret

 When visitors join the queue they must wait until they are at the front of the queue to receive the secret code.
-This code is used to connect to the owners island.
+This code is used to connect to the owner's island.
 It is important that only the visitor in 1st position of the queue can see the code.
 If anyone else in the queue could see the code the queue would be redundant, so we must keep it secret.

 The data for this web application is stored in Firestore database which controls access to data using security rules.
 Firestore is a NoSQL database which means data is stored in documents which are similar to JSON objects with attributes and links to other objects.
 Data is structured as a tree and for this project there are two main roots.